khanmjk/altsoftwareplanning/README.md

     * `primaryGoalId` (string): Links to a `goal` in `currentSystemData.goals`.
     * `projectManager`, `owner`, `technicalPOC`: Objects like `{ type, id, name }` linking to personnel.
     * `workPackageIds` (array of strings): Links to `workPackages`.
-    * `attributes`: An extensible object, now including `pmCapacityNotes` (string) for product manager notes on high-level capacity or team impact.
+    * `attributes`: An extensible object, now including `pmCapacityNotes` (string) for product manager notes on high-level capacity or team impact and `planningYear` (number) which is the primary field for associating an initiative with a planning year.

 ### Capacity Configuration